Cluster

 conda activate --stack ~/my_env

-We also have installed Mamba as an alternative to Conda.
+We have also installed Mamba as an alternative to Conda.
 It is a reimplementation written in C++ designed to be much faster.
 To use it, just source the conda env as usual (. /local/env/envconda.sh), then you can replace the conda commands by mamba such as in this example:

 mamba create -p ~/my_env biopython deeptools=2.3.4 bowtie blast